 Use these figures as a starting point only.

 Your personalized daily requirement for protein might be more or less.
-Plus, protein requirements can change, depending on your age or situation.
+Plus, protein requirements can change, depending on your age and current health status or situation.

 If your bone structure is small, rather than large like mine, 15 percent of your calories in protein will probably be plenty.
 If you are injured, you'll need extra protein over-and-above the 20 or 25 percent to help the body heal faster.

 As you get nearer to goal weight, meeting your protein needs during dieting and getting in enough dietary fats will become more essential because there won't be as much body fat to draw upon.